learn-co-curriculum/dsc-json-v2-1/README.md

 ### Shew!
 As you can see, parsing XML can get a bit complicated.
-It's a useful example for when we begin web scraping as HTML will have a similar structure that we'll need to exploit.
-That said, XML is an outdated format, and JSON is the standard.
-So with that, let's turn our attention to the format you'll be most apt to work with and encounter: JSON!!
+It's a useful example for web scraping as HTML will have a similar structure that you'll need to exploit.
+That said, XML is an outdated format, and JSON is the new standard.
+So with that, let's take a look to the format you'll be most apt to work with and encounter: JSON!!

 ## The JSON Module